AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ## Chart

 AnyChart allows to display three types of series on Radar chart: Line, Area and Marker.
-You need to create chart using **anychart.radar()** method to display Radar chart:
+You need to create chart using {api:anychart.charts.Radar}**anychart.radar()**{api} method to display Radar chart:

 ```
   // chart type